Abelianization and fixed point properties of units in integral group rings: Fixed point properties, exceptional components and cut groups

 \begin{definition} Let $D$ be a finite dimensional division algebra over $\mathbb{Q}$.
 The algebra $\Ma_n(D)$ is called \emph{exceptional} if it is of one of the following types: \begin{enumerate} \item[(I)] a non-commutative division algebra other than a totally definite quaternion algebra over a number field, \item[(II)] a $2 \times 2$-matrix ring $\Ma_2(D)$ such that $D$ has an order $\O$ with $\mathcal{U}(\mathcal{O})$ finite. \end{enumerate} \end{definition}

-Recall that by a theorem of Kleinert \cite[Proposition~5.5.6]{EricAngel1} the division algebras in type (I) are exactly those having an order $\mathcal{O}$ with $\SL_1(\mathcal{O})$ finite.
+Recall that by a theorem of Kleinert \cite[Proposition~5.5.6]{EricAngel1} the non-commutative division algebras excluded in type (I) are exactly those having an order $\mathcal{O}$ with $\SL_1(\mathcal{O})$ finite.
 Also recall that, by \Cref{When is unit group order finite}, the condition in type (II) is a condition which can be formulated in terms of $D$.
 The name ``exceptional component'' was coined in \cite{JeOlvGdR} because under the presence of such a component the known generic constructions of units do not necessarily generate a subgroup of finite index in $\mathcal{U}(\mathbb{Z}G)$ \cite{JesLea, EricAngel1}.
-The crux of this failure is that these components are exactly those where $\SL_2(D)$ does not satisfy the subgroup congruence problem because in these cases $\SL_2(D)$ is an algebraic group of $S$-rank equal to $1$, where $S$ is the set of Archimedian places of $\mathcal{Z}(D)$.
-We will now review the structure of $\SL_2(D)$ as an algebraic group.
+The crux of that failure is that these components are exactly those where respectively $\SL_1(D)$ and $\SL_2(D)$ have `bad' (arithmetic) properties as algebraic group (for the meaning of `bad' see \Cref{exceptional component as bad SL} below).
+Therefore we will now review the structure of $\SL_2(D)$ as an algebraic group and subsequently interpret certain algebraic groups results into the language of exceptional components.
+Alternatively, the reader might opt to accept the content of \Cref{property (T) and FA_n for non-exceptional 2 by 2} and go further to the next section.

 Let $D$ be a finite dimensional division algebra over $\Q$ of degree $d$ and denote $\mathcal{Z}(D)$ by $K$.
 Further, let $E$ be a splitting field of $D$, i.e. $D \otimes_K E \cong \Ma_d(E)$.
 Call the latter isomorphism $\varphi$.
 Then $\varphi$ restricts to an embedding of $D$, viewed as $D \otimes 1$, into $\Ma_d(E)$ and